sprout-uci/APEX/README.md

 4- On the newly opened simulation window, select a time span for your simulation to run (see times for each default test-case below) and the press "Shift+F2" to run.

 5- In the green wave window you will see values for several signals.
-The imporant ones are "exec", and "pc[15:0]". pc cointains the program counter value. exec corresponds to the value of VAPE's exec flag, as described in the paper.
+The imporant ones are "exec", and "pc[15:0]". pc cointains the program counter value. exec corresponds to the value of APEX's exec flag, as described in the paper.

 In Vivado simulation, for all test-cases provided by default, the final value of pc[0:15] should correspond to the instruction address inside "success" function (i.e., the program should halt inside "success" function).

-To determine the address of an instruction, e.g, addresses of the "success" function as well start and end addresses of ER (values of ER_min and ER_max, per VAPE's paper) one can check the compilation file at scripts/tmp-build/XX/vrased.lst  (where XX is the name of the test-case, i.e., if you ran "make simple_app", XX=simple_app).
+To determine the address of an instruction, e.g, addresses of the "success" function as well start and end addresses of ER (values of ER_min and ER_max, per APEX's paper) one can check the compilation file at scripts/tmp-build/XX/vrased.lst  (where XX is the name of the test-case, i.e., if you ran "make simple_app", XX=simple_app).
 In this file search for the name of the function of interest, e.g., "success" or "dummy_function", etc.

-#### NOTE: To simulate a different test-case you need to re-run "make test-case_name" to generate the corresponding pmem.mem file and re-run the synthesis step (step 10 in [Creating a Vivado Project for VAPE]) on Vivado.
+#### NOTE: To simulate a different test-case you need to re-run "make test-case_name" to generate the corresponding pmem.mem file and re-run the synthesis step (step 10 in [Creating a Vivado Project for APEX]) on Vivado.

-## Deploying VAPE on Basys3 FPGA
+## Deploying APEX on Basys3 FPGA

-1- After Step 10 in [Creating a Vivado Project for VAPE], select "Run Implementation" and wait until this process completes (typically takes around 1 hour).
+1- After Step 10 in [Creating a Vivado Project for APEX], select "Run Implementation" and wait until this process completes (typically takes around 1 hour).

 2- If implementation succeeds, you will be prompted with another window, select option "Generate Bitstream" in this window.
 This will generate the bitstream that is used to step up the FPGA according to VRASED hardware and software.